OSC/ondemand/README.md

 ## CILogon Setup

-If using the OOD recommended authentication scheme, you will need an appropriate Apache config that specifies the global `mod_auth_openidc` settings you want.
+If using the CILogon authentication scheme, you will need an appropriate Apache config that specifies the global `mod_auth_openidc` settings you want.
 An example of such is given here:

 ```
 # /path/to/httpd/conf.d/auth_openidc.conf